Apply to Degree Programme in Fine Arts (Bachelor + Master)

 Applicants who are refugees or in a refugee-like situation

 Please check the acceptable ways of proving the required educational background and language proficiency from the admission criteria.
-If the copies of diplomas or transcripts of study records are not in Finnish, Swedish or English, the applicant must have them translated by an authorised translator.
+If the copies of your diplomas or transcripts of study records are not in Finnish, Swedish or English, you must have them translated by an authorised translator.

-Before you submit your application, please check that you have uploaded all the necessary attachments to your application and that all of your application details are correct.
-Please submit your materials via Studyinfo system as early as possible.
-It can take up to hours to upload larger files if there is a lot of traffic in the system.
+Please submit your materials via Studyinfo.fi portal as early as possible.
+It can take up to hours to upload larger files.
 We recommend that you upload your materials to the system well before the final deadline so that you have time to access user support in case of technical problems.
 If you run into any problems, be sure to contact the academy’s admissions office before the closing of the application period or the deadline for amending appendices.
 Late submissions will not be considered.

 Required application materials